ammedmar/comch/README.md

 ideas sourraounding this concept, which are often defined non-constructively, is to describe them in effective terms suitable for concrete computations.
-This package serves to bridge the gap between theoretical ideas and concrete applications, by implementing the structures needed to interact effectively with commutativity up-to-coherent-homotopies.
+This package serves to bridge the gap between theoretical ideas and concrete applications, by implementing structures effectively modeling commutativity up-to-coherent-homotopies.

 ## Mathematical overview